m6h/front-dl/README.md

 The intended use case is to mount a media library folder as a volume at `/mnt/ydl/` in the Docker container, as shown in the `docker-compose.yml`.
 All **folders** within `/mnt/ydl/` will then be visible in the directory browser. youtube-dl will download directly to the specified directory.
 The file can then be read and streamed by your favorite media server solution.

 ## Directory browser
-The root directory visible in the app is based on the `path` variable in `app.js`, which is set to `/mnt/ydl/` inside the Docker container.
+The root directory visible in the directory browser is `/mnt/ydl/` inside the container.

 ## Install
 Clone the repository then navigate into the directory and run docker-compose.
 Verify that the volume source path in `docker-compose.yml` is correct for your environment.